Aashika002/demo/README.md

 # demo
-this is my first learning repository
+This is my first learning repository
+Author- Aashika